← All Inside Large Language Models modules

 answer = model.generate(prompt, temperature=0.2) # low temp, grounded

-This is RAG — the most common production pattern for cutting hallucination.
-It does not change the model; it moves the answer’s evidence into the context window, where the model is reliable, and turns the temperature down.
+This is retrieval-augmented generation (RAG) — the most widely used production technique for reducing hallucination.
+It does not modify the model; it places the supporting evidence within the context window, where the model is reliable, and reduces the sampling temperature.

-AI anchor — you understand the whole machine now You can now explain, end to end, what happens when you type into ChatGPT or Claude: your text becomes tokens, embeddings carry meaning, attention reads context across stacked transformer blocks, training on a huge corpus shaped every weight, and at each step a probability distribution is sampled into the next token.
-Hallucination, creativity, and brilliance are all the same mechanism seen from different angles.
-You did not just use a language model — you understand one.
+AI anchor — the complete model architecture in retrospect You can now describe, end to end, the computation performed when text is submitted to ChatGPT or Claude: the text is tokenized, embeddings encode semantic meaning, attention incorporates context across stacked transformer blocks, training on a large corpus determined every weight, and at each step a probability distribution is sampled to produce the next token.
+Hallucination, creativity, and accurate reasoning are the same mechanism observed under different conditions.
+You have progressed from using a language model to understanding its construction.

 This activity needs JavaScript.

-Where you go next You have finished Inside Large Language Models.
-You built every part — token, embedding, attention, block, training, sampling — and you can now reason about what these models can and cannot be trusted to do.
-Take that straight into how you prompt, ground, and verify them in your own work.
+Conclusion You have completed Inside Large Language Models.
+You have developed every component — token, embedding, attention, transformer block, training, sampling — and can now reason rigorously about the capabilities and limitations of these models.
+Apply this understanding to how you prompt, ground, and verify them in practice.

-One-sentence summary: an LLM is a next-token sampler with no built-in sense of truth, so it always produces fluent output whether or not it knows — which is why it hallucinates, and why using it well means grounding it in real sources, verifying the checkable, and treating fluency as a draft rather than a fact.
+Summary: an LLM is a next-token sampler with no intrinsic representation of factual accuracy, so it always produces fluent output regardless of whether the information is present — which is the source of hallucination, and the reason effective use requires grounding the model in authoritative sources, verifying verifiable claims, and treating fluent output as a draft rather than an established fact.

 ← Back to all modules